RedHat-UX/red-hat-design-system/docs/get-started/developers/index.md

 #### Web standards APIs

-Because Web Components are build with web standards, the technology is future-proofed, reliable, and supported by every modern browser.
-As the browser's native component model, Web Components continually benefit from new specifications and features as they are added to the web platform, for example [Scoped Custom Element Registries][scoped].
+Because Web Components are built with web standards, the technology is future-proofed, reliable, and supported by every modern browser.
+As the browser's native component model, Web Components continually benefit from new specifications and features as they are added to the web platform (e.g.,[Scoped Custom Element Registries][scoped]).

   </div>
 </section>